Welcome

 Music is the Metaphor

-Music is a metaphor for many things here at Pen & Paper.
+Music is the metaphor here at Pen & Paper.
 Just as writers use metaphors to reach their audience, I use metaphors to teach mine.

-I want you to know what I write and what I teach.
-I am going to use the metaphor of music to explain this.
-I want you to listen to two pieces of music.
+First and foremost, you nedd to know what I write.
+And to that end, I would have you listen to two pieces of music.
 Each one represents a literary style.
 You will hear a clear difference between the two.

 Do you want to write this...
 (Note: This is your first assignment.
 I want you to listen to Tchaikovsky's Piano Concerto No. 1.
 Pay close attention to the first three minutes of the concerto as I will reference the opening measures of the music within the course materials.
 Remember...there are no accidents in crime, writing, or teaching.
 There is a reason I chose this concerto and this particular recording of the concerto.
 It is only about 35 minutes long... and it is amazing.
 So listen and enjoy.
 If you are pressed for time, then at least listen to the first three minutes.)